 The new study on unexpected genome effects in GMO golden rice:

 Publication on changes of metabolism in golden rice plants:

-The image above shows GMO golden rice – it's the abnormal and stunted one on the left.
+The image above shows GMO golden rice – the rice that has two copies of (is homozygous for) the 'golden rice' gene – necessary for the stability of the trait – is the abnormal and stunted one on the left.